Transportation in the Sacramento metropolitan area: Sacramento International Airport (SMF)

 Sacramento International Airport (SMF) is the commercial airport serving the region.

-Overview

 The airport is located 10 miles northwest of Downtown Sacramento.
 It is run by the Sacramento County Airport system.
 Southwest Airlines accounts for about half of the airport's passengers.
 Through SMF, passengers can fly directly to many major cities across the contiguous United States as well as Mexico, Vancouver, and Hawaii.
 To fly directly to transcontinental destinations (particularly in Asia), many locals instead opt to fly from the much busier San Francisco International Airport.

-Runways

 SMF has two parallel north–south runways owing to the prevailing wind patterns of the region.
 The two runways are 16L/34R (8,605 ft. concrete) and 16R/34L (8,598 ft. asphalt).

-Terminals

 There are two terminals at SMF, Terminal A and Terminal B: